semmyk-research/parserPDF/README.md

 [![Python](https://img.shields.io/badge/Python->=3.12-blue?logo=python)](https://www.python.org/)
 [![MIT License](https://img.shields.io/badge/License-MIT-yellow?logo=mit)](LICENSE)

-A Gradio-based web application for converting PDF and HTML documents to Markdown format.
+A Gradio-based web application for converting PDF, HTML and Word documents to Markdown format.
 Powered by the Marker library (a pipeline of deep learning models for document parsing) and optional LLM integration for enhanced processing.
 Supports batch processing of files and directories via an intuitive UI.

 ## Features
-- **PDF to Markdown**: Extract text, tables, and images from PDFs using Marker.
+- **PDF to Markdown**: Extract text, tables, and images from PDFs, HTMLs and Word documents using Marker.
-- **HTML to Markdown**: Convert HTML files to clean Markdown.
+- **HTML to Markdown**: Convert HTML files to clean Markdown. #Deprecated
 - **Batch Processing**: Upload multiple files or entire directories.
 - **LLM Integration**: Optional use of Hugging Face or OpenAI models for advanced conversion (e.g., via Llama or GPT models).
 - **Customizable Settings**: Adjust model parameters, output formats (Markdown/HTML), page ranges, and more via the UI.